-In truth, these days, printing equipment is sophisticated to the point where any novice can make a fairly reasonable print, that is, in the absence of anything better to compare it to, of course.
-I mean you do get a print, albeit one which could be so much better.
+These days, printing equipment is sophisticated to the point where any novice should be able to make a fairly reasonable print, that is, in the absence of anything better to compare it to, of course.
+I mean you do get a print, albeit one which could be so much better as described above.
 But, while “good enough” may be good enough for some, it isn’t good enough for those of us who strive for the very best rendering of an image.
 A print is the final ultimate expression of the photograph.
-A great print of exhibition quality definitely takes much more time, care and attention to create.
+A great print of exhibition quality definitely takes much more time, care and attention to craft.

 Fine printing is a science as well as an art when approached and executed with knowledge, care and passionate creativity along with a strong desire to create the best possible rendition of an image in print; to successfully convey one’s emotional and aesthetic connections with an image.